garretfick/openplcproject.github.io/runtime/pixtend/index.md

 install.​

 The best way to get OpenPLC files into your PiXtend is by using git.
-Usually, git comes pre-installed on Raspbian.
+Usually, git comes preinstalled on Raspbian.
 If for some reason you don't have git installed on your system, you can install it by typing:
 ​
 ```